 2018 State Election scorecard

 In the lead up to the 2018 South Australian State election SARAA examined the statements and commitments of the various SA political parties as well as looking at the issues raised within the LGBTIQ community.
-Read our summary of responses at SARAA's LGBTIQ+ policy scorecard for the 2018 State Election.
+Read our summary of responses at SARAA's LGBTIQA+ policy scorecard for the 2018 State Election.

 2018 Way Forward Report